zarf-dev/zarf/docs/3-create-a-zarf-package/2-zarf-components.md

 During composition, Zarf will merge the imported component with the component that is importing it.
 This means that if the importing component defines a field that the imported component also defines, the value from the importing component will be used and override.

 This process will also merge `variables` and `constants` defined in the imported component's `zarf.yaml` with the importing component.
-The same ovveride rules apply here as well.
+The same override rules apply here as well.

 :::